MosesSupposes/Purescript-By-Example/text/chapter7.md

      data Tree a = Leaf | Branch (Tree a) a (Tree a)
      ```

+     Recall from the previous chapter that you may either write these instances manually or let the compiler derive them for you.

+     There are many "correct" formatting options for `Show` output.
+The test for this exercise expects the following whitespace style.
+This happens to match the default formatting of generic show, so you only need to make note of this if you're planning on writing this instance manually.

+     ```
+     (Branch (Branch Leaf 8 Leaf) 42 Leaf)
+     ```

  1. (Medium) Write a `Traversable` instance for `Tree a`, which combines side-effects from left-to-right. _Hint_: There are some additional instance dependencies that need to be defined for `Traversable`.

  1. (Medium) Write a function `traversePreOrder :: forall a m b.
 Applicative m => (a -> m b) -> Tree a -> m (Tree b)` that performs a pre-order traversal of the tree.
 This means the order of effect execution is root-left-right, instead of left-root-right as was done for the previous in-order traverse exercise. _Hint_: No additional instances need to be defined, and you don't need to call any of the the functions defined earlier.
 Applicative do notation (`ado`) is the easiest way to write this function.